-This continued exploration of sculptural work reflects a deepening in my practice — a turn toward form as a site where memory, absence, and return begin to cohere.
+This continued exploration of sculptural work reflects a deepening in my practice .
 Constructed from paper fragments, thread, wire, and ephemera, these pieces examine how memory behaves when untethered from a fixed origin, yet persists in its appearance.

 Rather than reconstructing narrative or restoring wholeness, each form engages the fragment as a structure in itself.
-They lean, tremble, hold — but never fully settle.
-They are not monuments or vessels, but presences: apparitions of thought and image that ask to be witnessed, not explained.
+They lean, tremble, hold but never fully settle.

-At their core is a concern with rememory — not as nostalgia or recollection, but as a force that lingers.
-It presses into the present through material, through gesture, through what remains.
+At their core is a concern with rememory .
+They press into the present through material, through gesture, through what remains.
 These sculptures extend an ongoing inquiry into how memory lives inside the archive and how it returns — altered, partial, but still alive.

 Next